Xdecosee/cs2102group31/README.md

 #  FDS Applicaion AY2019/20 Sem 1
 ## Tutorial for Team

+/*Other Commonly Used stuff:*/
+/*res.redirect - redirect to another page
+res.render - display your current page*/

+/*get & post */

+file naming
+<%%>
 ### IMPORTANT NOTE
 This FDS application is not meant to be realistic like food delivery apps in real life.
 It is not meant to be secure as well!